benarnav/benarnav.github.io/index.md

 ## I like to learn things and tell other people about them

+Read [my latest research](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4974275){:target="_blank" rel="noopener"} where I used machine learning to study how police in New York City respond to illegal parking complaints.
+It paints dire picture where the majority of cases are ignored and offers concrete solutions to make streets safer.

-Read [my latest piece](https://www.vitalcitynyc.org/articles/the-lawless-state-of-new-yorks-streets){:target="_blank" rel="noopener"} on using computer vision and official data to understand the chaos of New York City streets.
+This built on [earlier work I did](https://www.vitalcitynyc.org/articles/the-lawless-state-of-new-yorks-streets){:target="_blank" rel="noopener"} using computer vision and official data to understand the chaotic nature of New York City streets.

-This piece was based on some of this research:

-- Quantifying the scale of a recent explosion of [illegal mopeds](posts/moped_detector.md) using computer vision
-- [Uncovering a gap](posts/nyc_311.md) between police claims and city records of parking tickets in NYC
-- Using [machine learning](posts/nyc_trafficML.md) to identify strategies to make New York's streets a little safer

 ## I like to tinker